Academic planning

 Can my advanced high school courses meet pre-health requirements?

-Professional schools usually do not accept Advanced Placement, International Baccalaureate or Advanced Level credits as meeting their requirements.
+Professional schools may not accept Advanced Placement, International Baccalaureate or Advanced Level credits as meeting their requirements.
 If you have such credit in any of the required fields, you should speak with a pre-health advisor.
 In many cases, students in this situation take the same number of prerequisite courses as other students, but some are taken at a higher level.

 Regarding dual-enrollment or other college courses taken in high school, a good rule of thumb is that if you can get an original transcript from a two- or four-year college, showing a C or higher in a given course, then it should be accepted by professional schools.